-(2) Eliminate floating point operations on zeros: Basis functions and derivatives of basis functions that are zero-valued at all integration points may be identified and eliminated during the generation phase, thereby reducing the dimension of the loops concerning these functions.
-In particular, when taking derivatives of basis functions on a reference element zeros often appear.
-This requires creating a mapping of indices in order to correctly access the basis values.
+- (1) Tabulation of basis functions and basis function derivatives: Basis functions are evaluated and tabulated at integration points in the generated code (although the compiler also generates functions for the evaluation of basis functions and their derivatives at arbitrary points at runtime). - (2) Eliminate floating point operations on zeros: Basis functions and derivatives of basis functions that are zero-valued at all integration points may be identified and eliminated during the generation phase, thereby reducing the dimension of the loops concerning these functions.
+This process is comparable to dead-code elimination in compiler jargon.
+In particular, when taking derivatives of basis functions on a reference element, or in the case of mixed elements, zeros often appear.
+This requires the creation of a map for indices in order to correctly access the basis values.
 This mapping results in memory not being accessed contiguously at run time and can therefore potentially lead to a performance drop, but in our experience this effect is outweighed by the reduction of operations.

-(3) Optimise nested loops: A naive implementation of a quadrature representation of equation (4) in which the summations are replaced by loops results in a set of nested loops where the number of required operations increase exponentially with the number of loops.
+The elimination of operations on zero terms is similar to the strategy that the tensor contraction representation applies when unrolling the code.
+The major difference being that the quadrature representation can only eliminate contributions that are zero for all quadrature points, unlike the tensor contraction representation which can eliminate all zerovalued contributions.
+However, the unrolled tensor contraction code is longer which introduces some drawbacks, such as increased C++ compile time. - (3) Loop invariant code motion: A naive implementation of a quadrature representation of equation (4) in which the summations are replaced by loops results in a set of nested loops where the number of required operations increase exponentially with the number of loops.
 However, few terms in equation (4) are dependent on the summation index in each of the sums.
-For instance, the value of the function w at a given quadrature point is simply computed as $w(X^q) = \sum{\alpha_3=1}^n \Phi(X^q){\alpha_3} w{\alpha_3}$.
-This means that the value for each entry of the element tensor $A{i_1i_2}^K$ in equation (4), for each combination of α_1 and α_2 , can be computed in three operations, namely a sum and two multiplications.
+For instance, the value of the function w at a given quadrature point is simply computed as $w(X^q) = \sum{\alpha_3=1}^n \Phi(X^q){\alpha_3} w{\alpha_3}$ and is therefore invariant with respect to the indices $\alpha_1$ and $\alpha_2$ .
+The code to compute this value can therefore be moved outside the loop over the indices $\alpha_1$ and $\alpha_2$ This means that the value for each entry of the element tensor $A{i_1i_2}^K$ in equation (4), for each combination of $\alpha_1$ and $\alpha_2$ , can be computed in three operations, namely a sum and two multiplications.
 This can be seen in the generated code for the weighted Laplacian form which is shown in Figure 2.
+A generic discussion of loop invariant code motion, which is also known as 'loop hoisting', can be found in Aho et al.